 where fname is the path to the skool file from which to generate the secondary disassembly.
+If the Source parameter is not provided, its value defaults to CodeID.skool.

 When a secondary disassembly named CodeID is defined, the following page and directory IDs become available for use in the [Paths], [Titles], [PageHeaders] and [Links] sections: